lakshyarao22/CyberSecurityNotes/CEH Notes/FootPrinting and Recon.md

 # [Shodan](https://www.shodan.io/) And [Censys](https://search.censys.io/)

-Shodan is used to find open ports vulnearabilities etc. on a IP or domain.
+Shodan is used to find open ports vulnerabilities etc. on an IP or domain.

-Similarly we can use Censys to find hosts, IP Addess, etc.
+Similarly, we can use Censys to find hosts, IP Address, etc.

 # Sub-Domain Enumeration
 It is the practice of checking subdomains from list of common domains One-By-One.